 - Everest Basecamp Treks & Remote Nepal Service Trek: 1-2 kilos - 2 to 4 pounds of snacks;

-- Everest: "One-Sport Everest Millet" boots high on the mountain and sturdy-lightweight leather boots for walking to camp ABC.
+Everest: "One-Sport Everest Millet" or "La Sportiva Olympus Mons" boots high on the mountain and sturdy-lightweight leather boots for walking to camp ABC.

-- Lhotse: "One-Sport Everest Millet" boots high on the mountain and sturdy- lightweight leather boots for walking to camp 1.
+Lhotse and Cho Oyu: "One-Sport Everest Millet" or "La Sportiva Olympus Mons" boots high on the mountain and sturdy- lightweight leather boots for walking to camp 1.

 Good shoes and all types of climbing boots are available for purchase and hire inexpensively in Kathmandu.
 Our planned schedule allows plenty of time for equipment shopping in Kathmandu.
 Let us know your size and we are glad to check for you!
 IF YOU HAVE VERY SMALL OR VERY LARGE FEET, PLEASE TELL US BEFORE, AND WE WILL CHECK THE KATHMANDU SHOPS FOR AVAILABILITY.